 In some cases, using both hot water and alcohol extraction may be beneficial—a method referred to as dual extraction.
 The material is first extracted with either hot water or alcohol with this method.
 Next, the remaining plant material is extracted again with the other solvent.
 Finally, the liquid from the first extraction is combined with the liquid from the second extraction, forming what is called a dual extract.

 A new type of extraction

 Here at Forage Hyperfoods, we use industry-leading ultrasonic extraction technology to produce high-potency dual extracts that feature all of the mushroom’s beneficial polysaccharides, triterpenes, and vitamins.
-This method is the most efficient at breaking down chitin to release 90-95% of active compounds contained in fungal cell walls, delivering a potent and bioavailable liquid extract.
+This method is the most efficient at breaking down chitin to release all active compounds contained in fungal cell walls, delivering a potent and bioavailable liquid extract.

 While chitin offers many health benefits, it also blocks the absorption of the main active ingredients in medicinal mushrooms.
 To reap the full spectrum of benefits from functional mushrooms like Chaga, Reishi, Lion’s Mane, and Turkey Tail it’s essential to use an extraction process.